U.S. Relations With Egypt

 Egypt's Membership in International Organizations

 Egypt and the United States belong to a number of the same international organizations, including the United Nations, International Monetary Fund, World Bank, and World Trade Organization.
 Egypt also is a Partner for Cooperation with the Organization for Security and Cooperation in Europe, an observer to the Organization of American States, and a non-party state to the International Criminal Court.
+From 2016-2017, Egypt served as a non-permanent member of the UN Security Council, chairing the Counter-Terrorism and Iraq Sanctions Committees.

 Egypt maintains an embassy in the United States at 3521 International Court NW, Washington, DC, 20008 (tel.
 202-895-5400).

-More information about Egypt is available from the Department of State and other sources, some of which are listed here:
+Information about Egypt is available from the Department of State and other sources, some of which are listed here:

 Department of State Egypt Country Page